mkudija/mkudija.github.io/reading-notes/_md/2017-03-17-The Benedict Option.md

         * God doesn’t need to be involved in your life except to solve problems
         * Good people go to heaven when they die
     * THESIS OF THE BENEDICT OPTION: Could it be that the best way to fight the flood is to quit piling up sandbags and to build an ark in which to shelter until the water recedes and we can put our feet on dry land again?
 Rather than wasting energy and resources fighting unwinnable political battles, we should instead work on building communities, institutions, and networks of resistance that can outwit, outlast, and eventually overcome the occupation.
 LOCATION: 199
     * City of God: refocused the minds of Christians on the imperishable heavenly kingdom.
+LOCATION: 214
-LOCATION: 214 (Augustine talks about the current City of Man on Earth, as contrasted with the eternal City of God in Heaven)
+    * ([[St. Augustine]] talks about the current City of Man on Earth, as contrasted with the eternal City of God in Heaven)
-    * in After Virtue, philosopher Alasdair MacIntyre likened the present cultural moment to the fall of the Roman Empire in the West (when City of God was written).
+    * in *[[2020-11-18-After Virtue]]*, philosopher Alasdair MacIntyre likened the present cultural moment to the fall of the Roman Empire in the West (when City of God was written).
 Instead of faith and reason, Macintyre says we are governed by emotivism: the idea that all moral choices are nothing more than expressions of what the choosing individual feels is right.
 LOCATION: 257 This society is a “collection of strangers, each pursuing his or her own interests under minimal constraints”:
         * abandon objective moral standards
         * don’t accept a religious narrative outside of yourself unless chosen
         * repudiate memory of the past as irrelevant